 Here’s a hand-picked list of some of our favorites.

-4 Clever Web Form Hacks to Unlock Hidden Customer Data — WPForms now has plenty of advanced features that let you get even more info with each form entry.
+What’s a WPForms Hidden Field? — WPForms now has plenty of advanced features that let you get even more info with each form entry.
 Find out how to detect secret spammers, discover the user’s location, keep private notes, and discover traffic sources.

 10 Research Based Tips to Improve Contact Form Conversions — No matter how advanced your form is, it won’t help you if no one fills it out.
 Here are the best data-driven tips you can use to get more users to fill out your forms.